deployed/frontend-radar/README.md

 * nodejs v18

 ## Installation

-1. Node version 20
-2. To install all the necessary dependencies, run the following command:
+1. To install all the necessary dependencies, run the following command:

 `npm install`

 ## Running the Project
-3. To start the development server, use the following command:
+2. To start the development server, use the following command:

 `npm run dev`